 SiteGround: Our Expert's Review

-Alexandra Anderson (HostingAdvice.com): SiteGround sets the standard for MySQL server hosting with support for unlimited databases, a free cPanel license, and hardware and software optimizations that deliver excellent performance and security.
+Alexandra Anderson (HostingAdvice.com): SiteGround sets the standard for MySQL server hosting with support for unlimited databases, its proprietary Site Tools control panel, and hardware and software optimizations that deliver excellent performance and security.
 All MySQL files are housed on a separate disk.
 Go to full review »

 Money Back Guarantee Disk Space Domain Name Setup Time